telerik/ajax-docs/controls/tagcloud/data-binding/binding-to-web-service-or-wcf-service.md

 You can load child items in a tag cloud dynamically through a Web service.
 The following steps describe how to configure **RadTagCloud** so that it can use a Web service to supply child items.
 Since Q2 2012 a WCF Web Service can be used as well.

->note Both types of Web Services must return an array of type TagCloudDataItem which has the following signature:
+>tip Both types of Web Services must return an array of type TagCloudDataItem which has the following signature:
 >

 ````C#